 In general, any setting may be in either the config file or the profile file.
-However, the following two settings should in the config file:
+However, the following setting should in the config file:

-A string that contains the name of the profile to use if the one is not explicitly specified on the command line.
-The name specified in this setting must also be one of the names specified in profile_names.
+- A string that contains the name of the profile to use if the one is not explicitly specified on the command line.

 In addition, the following settings are available:

-The name of the Avendesora account field that contains the networth information.
+- The name of the Avendesora account field that contains the networth information.
+Typically estimated_value.

-Number of days.
+- Number of days.
 Values that are older than this are called out as being stale.
+Default is 120 days.